Efficient approximation of Jacobian matrices involving a non-uniform fast Fourier transform (NUFFT): Experiments

 \subsection{MRI Trajectory Optimization}

 This experiment optimized the MRI sampling trajectory using the proposed Jacobian approximations and stochastic optimization.
-The reconstruction methods \eqref{e,recon} here include two types of algorithms, namely smooth (regularized) least-squares reconstruction and sparsity-based reconstruction.
+The reconstruction methods \eqref{e,recon} here consider two types of algorithms, namely smooth (regularized) least-squares reconstruction and sparsity-based reconstruction.

 The smooth reconstruction method uses the cost function

 where $\T$ is a finite-difference operator encouraging smoothness.
 Correspondingly, the reconstructed image is: